 It is unique because the meteors are visible all night long, since the constellation Gemini arises just an hour or two after nightfall.
 Most meteor showers require you to wait until midnight for the best viewing.

 What Is a Meteor?

 Meteors occur when the Earth rushes through a stream of dust and debris left behind by a passing comet.
-When the bits strike Earth’s upper atmosphere, friction with the air causes each particle to heat and burn up.
+When the bits strike the Earth’s upper atmosphere, friction with the air causes each particle to heat and burn up.
 We see the result as a meteor.
 Learn more about meteor showers.

 Interestingly, Geminid meteors didn’t seem to be associated with a comet until recently.
 The Geminid meteor shower was thought to be caused by an asteroid called 3200 Phaethon, which was first detected by NASA in 1983.
 The odd part of this is that asteroids don’t disintegrate in the same way that comets do to produce meteor showers.
 Phaethon has therefore been reclassified as an extinct comet that has lost its outer covering.
 This helps explain why the Geminids are so bright.
 They’re little pieces of mostly rocky material which take longer to burn up as they fall into the atmosphere, whereas most meteor showers are caused by the softer, icier debris from comets.

 The Geminid meteors also move more slowly than other meteors, such as the Perseids.
 The decrease in speed makes viewing much easier.
 The Geminid meteor shower is also relatively new.
 All other major meteor showers have been observed for centuries, but the Geminids were first observed in 1862 in Manchester, England.
 The Geminid meteor shower was at first very modest, but it now delivers one to two meteors a minute.